AGLDWG/pidsvc-runbook/README.md

 * **Apache Web Server Program**
     * version 2.4
-    * all custom configuration in the VHosts file /etc/apache2/sites-enabled/pid.geoscience.gov.au.conf
+    * all custom configuration in the VHosts files in /etc/apache2/sites-enabled/
-        * a copy of this file, as of 2017-06-21, is stored in this repo as pid.geoscience.gov.au.conf-2017-06-21.txt
-        * this file is part of the backup routines for the PID Svc Server
+        * copies of these files are backed up to the backup repo
 * **Tomcat Web Server Program**
     * version 7
-    * the PID Svc application itself is a WAR file application (a Tomcat site)
+    * the PID Svc application itself is a WAR file application (a Tomcat site), multiple instances of which are run, one for each AGIFT-based subdomain
-    * connection details for the PID Svc application to the Postgres DB are contained in %TOMCAT_HOME%/Catalina/localhost/pidsvc.xml
+    * connection details for the PID Svc applications to the Postgres DBs are contained in %TOMCAT_HOME%/Catalina/localhost/
 * **PID Svc WAR**
     * this is the PID Svc application created by CSIRO, online at <https://cgsrv1.arrc.csiro.au/swrepo/PidService/jenkins/trunk/pidsvc-latest.war>
     * hosted by the Tomcat Server program
 * **Postgres Database Server program**
     * version 9.3 (default for the Linux server version)
-* **Postgres DB "pidsvc"**
+* **Postgres DB**
-    * a database hosted by the Postgres Database Server program
+    * databases hosted by the Postgres Database Server program
     * constructed using the CSIRO build script <https://www.seegrid.csiro.au/subversion/PID/trunk/pidsvc/src/main/db/postgresql.sql>